taliafabs/STA496/README.md

 - Voter modeling using probabilistic and regression-based methods
 - Impacts of the late 2024 Democratic nominee change
 - Analysis of U.S. presidential elections

-- Throughout the course, I engage with a wide range of statistical tools, including:
+Throughout the course, I engage with a wide range of statistical tools, including:
 - Regression and classification
 - Survey and sampling methodologies
 - Time series models
 - Bayesian analysis
 - Machine learning
-- Optimization
+- Optimization and generalization

-By the end of the course, I aim to produce deliverables that demonstrate statistical rigor and strong communication, both for professional technical and non-technical audiences.
+By the end of the course, I aim to produce deliverables that demonstrate statistical rigor and strong communication, for professional technical and non-technical audiences.

 ### 🔗 GitHub Repo Links
 The code and data used for the following projects that I completed as part of this readings course can be found below: